Bira/octopus-carnival/_drafts/wir-mm-4e-elemental.md

 talking about demons.
 It contains _all_ elements, whether they're the classic four or some of the other mixes.
-It's also a lot more interesting in that it's possible for PC adventurers to go there and have adventures in fantastic and varied landscapes without much in the way of life support.
+It's also a lot more interesting in that it's possible for PC adventurers to go there and have adventures in fantastic and varied landscapes without much in the way of magical life support.
 It has entire cities and civilizations of creatures with the Elemental origin.

 And it also has small-e elementals!
 Their basic nature remains the same, and they make up much of the "wildlife" of the Elemental Chaos, but much like their